Pope Francis to visit Lebanon in June during economic crisis - NewsBreak

 Pope Francis to visit Lebanon in June during economic crisis

-President Michel Aoun’s office said he received the Vatican’s ambassador to Lebanon who informed him that Francis will visit in June and the exact date and schedule would be decided later.
+President Michel Aoun 's office said he received the Vatican 's ambassador to Lebanon who informed him that Pope Francis will visit in June and the exact date and schedule would be decided later.

 “The Lebanese have been waiting for this visit for a long time to express their gratitude to the Pope for his stance toward Lebanon and its people,” Aoun was quoted as saying.